OmarMomen14/Linguistic-Structure-Induction-from-Language-Models/README.md

 ## Usage

-1. Download PTB constituency annotations data (for constituency evaluation) and place them in the nltk directory at system root.
+1. Download PTB constituency annotations data (for constituency evaluation) and place them in the nltk directory at the system root.

 2. Download your desired PTB dependency annotations data e.g stanford,conll,conll-u (for dependency evaluation) and place them in the `data/ptb` dir.